remotemerge/totp-php/README.md

 Supports **SHA1, SHA256, and SHA512** for HMAC hashing, giving you flexibility and compatibility with all major authenticator apps.

 ✅ **QR Code Integration**
-Easily generate **QR codes** for seamless setup in authenticator apps like Google Authenticator, Microsoft Authenticator, Authy, and more.
+Easily generates **QR codes** for seamless setup in authenticator apps like Google Authenticator, Microsoft Authenticator, Authy, and more.

 ✅ **Customizable Code Length**
 Generate TOTP codes with **6 or 8 digits**, tailored to your application's needs.